boukx/rotations/README.md

 ## x-1:x

-Old TC says that haste bringing your weapon speed below 1.5 is extraneous and silly.
-Old TC is dumb.
 As your eWS dips below 1.5, your autos will start to drift such that you are actually delaying your auto with your steady cast.
-When this happens want to let an additional auto go through before your next steady to "reset" your auto swing to before steady.
+When this happens you will want to periodically let back-to-back autos go through before your next steady to let your auto swing "catch up."
 This results in a denser packing of steadies and autos.
 Here's a picture.

 ![](/delay.png)